kabartolo/chicago-docs-demo/README.md

 # Gatsby Theme Chicago Docs

-> This repository is for the <a href="https://kabartolo.github.io/chicago-docs/">demo and documentation</a> site for `@kabartolo/gatsby-theme-chicago-docs`.
+> This repository is for the <a href="https://kabartolo.github.io/chicago-docs-demo/">demo and documentation</a> site for `@kabartolo/gatsby-theme-chicago-docs`.
-> A quick-start guide to installing and using this theme follows.
+> A quick-start guide to installing and using the Chicago Docs theme follows.

 The Chicago Docs theme for <a href="https://gatsbyjs.com">Gatsby</a> is a modern, professional docs site designed for open source projects.